KILTprotocol/web3-login-demo/README.md

 ## Build

-You don't need to do this to run the app locally on your computer.
+Running the app locally on your computer doesn't require this step.
-This only needed for deployment, not for the tutorial.
+It's only necessary when you plan to deploy the app, not for the tutorial.

-To get a production version of the app, you can bundle the frontend and backend of the app into static files.
+To obtain a production-ready version of the app, you can compile both the frontend and backend code into Docker images.
 For this, after having all your environment variables and your well-known-did-configuration:

 - run `yarn build`.